panoramicdata/LogicMonitor.Provisioning/README.md

 ## Developers

-From Visual Studio:
+To run in debug:
+1. Install Visual Studio 2022 (Community is fine)
-1. Clone the project from Github to your local machine
+2. Clone the project from Github to your local machine
-2. Open the .sln file in Visual Studio Community 2022 onwards
+3. Open the .sln file
-3. Follow the configuration instructions below
+4. Follow the configuration instructions below
-4. Run in debug mode
+5. Run in debug mode

+To create the installer:
+1. Ensure that the "Microsoft Visual Studio Installer Projects" extension is installed
+2. Build the LogicMonitor.Provisioning.Setup project in the "Release" configuration
+3. This will create an MSI file in the LogicMonitor.Provisioning.Setup/Release folder

 ## Configuration